tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ### Pure FRP Solution

-We can remove this dependency on mutable state, making our event stream a pure 'closed system', by introducing a `scan` operator on the stream to accumulate the state using a pure function.
+We can remove this dependency on mutable state, making our event stream a pure “closed system”, by introducing a `scan` operator on the stream to accumulate the state using a pure function.
-First, let's define a type for the state that will be accumulated by the `scan` operator.
-We are concerned with the position of the top-left corner of the rectangle, and (optionally, since it's only relevant during mouse-down dragging) the offset of the click position from the top-left of the rectangle:
+First, let’s define a type for the state that will be accumulated by the `scan` operator.
+We are concerned with the position of the top-left corner of the rectangle, and (optionally, since it’s only relevant during mouse-down dragging) the offset of the click position from the top-left of the rectangle:
 ```typescript
 type State = Readonly<{
   pos:Point,